MoeBazziGIT/MoeBazziGIT/README.md

 ## 👋 Hi there, I am Moe
-### ✨ Empowering Through Software
-#### I'm deeply passionate about crafting tools that give people superpowers through software.
+### I'm deeply passionate about crafting tools that give people superpowers through software.
 These tools, which I dedicate my time to building or contemplating, span various areas such as:
 🌐 Web browsers and tab managers <br/>
 🖥️ Desktop window managers <br/>
 🧩 Web browser extensions <br/>